bazelbuild/bazel/site/docs/visibility.md

 that is part of the `//some/package/...` source tree, as well as targets defined in `//tests/BUILD`, but not by targets defined in `//tests/integration/BUILD`.

+As a special case, `package_group` targets themselves do not have a `visibility` attribute; they are always publicly visible.

 ## Visibility of a rule target

 If a rule target does not set the `visibility` attribute, its visibility is